boeric/boeric.github.io/README.md

 Demo of drag and drop using only native HTML5 DOM methods.

 See the project live [here](https://bl.ocks.org/boeric/deb4dfb7bc6f1f9e9a5b3bdd4ad2cc2c), repo [here](https://github.com/boeric/drag-and-drop)

+## css-combinator-demo

+Demo of CSS selector **combinators** using only native DOM methods.

+See the project live [here](https://bl.ocks.org/boeric/780904f668c1e2f27cdac8aa011e45cb), repo [here](https://gist.github.com/boeric/780904f668c1e2f27cdac8aa011e45cb)

+## css-box-model-demo

+A demo of the **CSS Box Model**, using **D3**.
+The project demonstrates a bunch of things, for example:
+- The effects of margin, border, padding and inner content dimensions of the overall size of DOM elements
+- The optional use of **Flexbox** in laying out elements
+- How to calculate the full dimension of an element
+- How to extract current inline styles of elements

+See the project live [here](https://bl.ocks.org/boeric/cbb5b416091e74c70b8480e68b6d21e1), repo [here](https://github.com/boeric/css-box-model-demo)

+## github-api-demo

+Demos of how to access the Github API to obtain metadata about a users' public Repos and Gists.
+In addition, it demos how to do this using only native DOM methods (as no external libraries are used).
+It does however use Bootstrap for some styling.
+Also demos **async-await** when using **fetch**.

+See the project live [here](https://bl.ocks.org/boeric/4950f26655187c33bedba9728e98a3c2), repo [here](https://gist.github.com/boeric/4950f26655187c33bedba9728e98a3c2)

 [npm-img-array-unsort]: https://img.shields.io/npm/v/array-unsort.svg
 [npm-url-array-unsort]: https://npmjs.org/package/array-unsort